MishraSubash/PySparkCompleteGuide/PySparkGuide.md

 | |```lead()``` | ```lead()```|

 ### Structured Streaming
-## Page 232

 Stream processing is defined as the continuous processing of endless streams of data.
 With the advent of big data, stream processing systems transitioned from single-node processing engines to multiple-node, distributed processing engines.

 **Advantages of DStreams**
 - Spark’s agile task scheduling can very quickly and efficiently recover from failures and straggler executors by rescheduling one or more copies of the tasks on any of the other executors.